+English:

-English 1: I assess sed this student's ability by: 1.
-Requiring the student to answer questions in writing and verbally after reading material written 2. in the language listed above.
-Determining that the student has basic knowledge of reading, writing, and speaking in the present tense, basic past tense, (preterit) and simple future tense with a basic vocabulary of approximately 1,000 words. sessment indicates the student's ability is equivalent to at least two years of high school foreign ge as taught in the United States.
-Instruc tor's Name (please print) Instructor's Signature (please print) Instruc tor's College/University Affiliation (please print)
+I assessed this student's ability by:

+- 1. Requiring the student to answer questions in writing and verbally after reading material written in the language listed above. - 2.
+Determining that the student has basic knowledge of reading, writing, and speaking in the present tense, basic past tense, (preterit) and simple future tense with a basic vocabulary of approximately 1,000 words.

+This assessment indicates the student's ability is equivalent to at least two years of high school foreign language as taught in the United States.

+Instructor's Name (please print) Instructor's Signature (please print)

+Instructor's College/University Affiliation (please print)